simp/simp-doc/docs/changelogs/latest.rst

 Puppet modules provided by the ``simp-extras`` RPM.

-* The remaining changes required for an EL8 SIMP server and ISO will be available in the next SIMP release.
+* The remaining changes required for an EL8 SIMP server and ISO will be available in the next SIMP minor release.
 * EL8 updates to the remaining, optional, Puppet modules will be phased in over future SIMP releases.
 This includes the following SIMP modules: